Black Friday 2017 Leaked Ads: Walmart, Target, Best Buy Going All-In On Latest Gadgets To Attract Millennials

 That was evident in Walmart’s Black Friday ad, NJ.com noted, which showed deals like a $298 Sharp 55-inch 4K Smart TV, a $29 Google Home Mini, and an Xbox One console for $189.

 Best Buy and Target have a tech-heavy sales slate as well.
-The NJ.com report noted that the best deals for Best Buy include a Sharp 50-inch LED Smart 4K Ultra HD TV for $179.99 and a Samsung 11.6-inch 2 GB Chromebook for $99.
+NJ.com report noted that the best deals for Best Buy include a Sharp 50-inch LED Smart 4K Ultra HD TV for $179.99 and a Samsung 11.6-inch 2 GB Chromebook for $99.
 Target’s deals include a Google Home Mini for $29 and Xbox One S 500GB console for $189.99.

 There could be a good reason for the focus on tech gadgets for Black Friday sales.
 Trends have increasingly shown that Millennial shoppers are turned off to the idea of Black Friday, and slashing prices even further on the high-tech items they love may entice them in.